RADESH626/black-noise-nextjs/memory-bank/progress.md

 - Fixed an issue where updating cart item quantity with an empty or invalid input caused a "Cast to Number failed" validation error by ensuring the raw string value is passed and parsed/validated in the correct component.
 - Resolved a TypeScript error (`Se esperaba '...'`) in `CartItem.jsx` by refining the JSX structure and ensuring proper `alt` attribute for images.
 - Optimized cart item quantity updates to prevent full component re-renders by updating the `cartItems` state locally instead of refetching the entire cart, and by memoizing `CartItem` and stabilizing callback functions in `CartComponent`.
-- Extended local state updates to `handleAddItem`, `handleRemoveItem`, and `handleClearCart` in `CartComponent.jsx` to prevent full component re-renders on all cart modifications.
+- Extended local state updates to `handleAddItem`, `handleRemoveItem`, and `handleClearCart` in `src/components/common/CartComponent.jsx` to prevent full component re-renders on all cart modifications.
 - Prevented the "Cargando" message from appearing during quantity updates by removing global loading state triggers from `handleUpdateQuantity`.
 - Added subtotal display for each design item in `src/components/common/CartItem.jsx`.
 - Resolved a syntax error in `src/components/common/CartComponent.jsx` by wrapping multiple JSX elements in a React Fragment.